Graduate Application Process

 M.F.A.
 Portfolio

-- A creative research / artist statement (500 words)
+• A creative research / artist statement (about 500 words)

 Meet With Us

-Applicants to the M.F.A. program are required to have an in-person or Skype interview with a member of the DMD Graduate Studies committee.
-The department will contact applicants to schedule an interview once the application has been reviewed.
+Finalists for the M.F.A. program are required to have a virtual interview with a member of the DMD Graduate Studies committee.
+The department will contact applicants to schedule an interview once the portfolio review process is complete.

 Want to know who you’ll be working with?